nuqleo/qemu-systemd/README.md

 The nftables NAT configuration included with this repository is also not used in this setup.

-Virtual machines are connected directly to the external network and must obtain their network configuration from services available on that network, such as:

-- External DHCP server
-- External IPv6 Router Advertisements
-- Static network configuration
+Network configuration must be provided by the external network (DHCP, IPv6 RA or static configuration).

 Any required IPv4 or IPv6 NAT must be provided by the external network infrastructure.